Newly Diagnosed with Metastatic Breast Cancer

 End-of-life care and hospice

-It’s natural to worry about end-of-life issues.
+When the time comes, it’s natural to worry about end-of-life issues.
+You may also have questions about hospice care.
 We have some information that may help.

 Learn about end-of-life care and hospice.

 Many women and men have been where you are today.
-In fact, it’s estimated there will be more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 .
+It’s estimated there were more than 168,000 women in the U.S. living with metastatic breast cancer in 2020 (most recent estimate) .

 It may be helpful to talk with others.
 You might consider a cancer support group.
-Your health care provider may be able to help you find a local support group or a counselor, if you prefer meeting in a one-on-one setting.
+Or you may prefer talking one-on-one with another person living with metastatic breast cancer through a peer mentoring program.
+You could consider meeting with a counselor as well.
+Your health care provider may be able to help you find a local support group, counselor or other resources.

 Learn about social support for loved ones.